matt-culbert/Switchblade/README.md

 From Switchblade to Swiss Army Knife.
-This is a Python based Beacon/C2 combo that is designed for Linux systems.
+This is a Python based Beacon/C2 combo that is designed for Linux/Windows systems.
 It can open a shell back to the C2 communicating either with headers or with websockets.

 # To Use #
 Set the Nginx sites-enabled default listen to 8081 and use either of the Nginx configs for what you're aiming to do